 Russia says Moscow and Crimea hit by Ukrainian drones while Russian forces bombard Ukraine's south

-KYIV, Ukraine — Russian authorities accused Ukraine of launching a drone attack on Moscow early Monday that saw one of the aircraft fall near the Defense Ministry's main headquarters and striking Crimea, while the Russian military unleashed new strikes on port infrastructure in southern Ukraine.
+KYIV, Ukraine — Russian authorities accused Ukraine of launching a drone attack on Moscow early Monday that saw one of the aircraft fall near the Defense Ministry’s main headquarters, while the Russian military unleashed new strikes on port infrastructure in southern Ukraine.

-Moscow Mayor Sergei Sobyanin said there were no casualties when the drones struck two nonresidential buildings.
-The Defense Ministry claimed that the military jammed both attacking drones, forcing them to crash.
+Moscow Mayor Sergei Sobyanin said there were no casualties when the drones struck two nonresidential buildings in Moscow.
+Separately, a Ukrainian drone struck an ammunition depot in Russian-annexed Crimea, forcing a halt in traffic on a major highway, Russian authorities said.

-Russian media reported that one of the drones fell on the Komsomolsky highway near Moscow's center, shattering shop windows and damaged the roof of a house just about 200 meters (just over 200 yards) away from the towering riverside Defense Ministry building.
-The ministry's main headquarters has Pantsyr air defense systems placed on the roof.
+In Moscow, Russian media reported that one of the drones fell on the Komsomolsky highway near the capital’s center, shattering shop windows and damaged the roof of a house just about 200 meters (just over 200 yards) away from the towering riverside Defense Ministry building.
+The ministry’s main headquarters has Pantsyr air defense systems placed on the roof.

 It wasn't immediately clear whether the drone targeted the Defense Ministry's headquarters, which is located 2.7 kilometers (1.7 miles) away from the Kremlin, or was heading to some other target in central Moscow.